 Example

-If the expression in GROUP BY clause is exactly the same as in the SELECT list, then its position can be used instead.
+GROUP BY clause is exactly the same as in the SELECT list, then its position can be used instead.

-GROUP BY clause must include all expressions in the SELECT list which are not involving aggregate functions.
-It may include expressions which are not part of SELECT list.
+GROUP BY clause must include all expressions in the SELECT list that do not use aggregate functions.

 GROUP BY ALL